-80 'Exercise induced anorexia' was a term coined in 1994 by King and colleagues, to describe 81 the condition where appetite is supressed after acute exercise [4].
-King et al. [4] showed that appetite 82 was temporarily suppressed during and after high intensity exercise in lean healthy males.
-83 Subsequent researchers confirmed these earlier findings [5-9].
-At rest, feelings of hunger are 84 mediated by gut hormones such as acylated ghrelin, peptide-YY (PYY) and glucagon-like peptide-1 85 (GLP-1) [10-12].
-It has been hypothesised that 'exercise induced anorexia' is mediated by altered 86 concentrations of these hormones.
-For example, acylated ghrelin (an appetite stimulating hormone) 87 has been found to be suppressed after vigorous exercise [6, 9, 13].
-In contrast, circulating 88 concentrations of PYY and GLP-1 (satiety hormones), have been shown to increase after exercise in 89 healthy lean adults [6, 9, 13].
-Researchers have also examined the effects that exercise has on 90 energy intake after exercise.
-The majority of studies indicate that individuals do not compensate for 91 the energy expended during exercise in the immediate hours after exercise [14].
-Therefore these 92 individuals are in an energy deficit, and if maintained over time this could result in weight loss.
+&lt;sup>3Institute for Sport, Physical Activity & Leisure, Leeds Beckett University, Leeds, UK feelings of hunger are mediated by gut hormones such as acylated ghrelin, peptide-YY (PYY), and glucagon-like peptide-1 (GLP-1) [10-12].
+It has been hypothesised that "exerciseinduced anorexia" is mediated by altered concentrations of these hormones.
+For example, acylated ghrelin (an appetitestimulating hormone) has been found to be suppressed after vigorous exercise [6, 9, 13].
+In contrast, circulating concentrations of PYY and GLP-1 (satiety hormones) have been shown to increase after exercise in healthy lean adults [6, 9, 13].
+Researchers have also examined the effects that exercise has on energy intake after exercise.
+The majority of studies indicate that individuals do not compensate for the energy expended during exercise in the immediate hours after exercise [14].
+Therefore, these individuals are in an energy deficit, and if maintained over time this could result in weight loss.